Wu-Tang: Shaolin Style: Story

 The story is mostly told through full motion video (FMV) sequences and tells the tale of a group of martial artists studying under Master Xin, the last practitioner of the ancient kung-fu discipline of Wu-Tang.
 The first FMV sequence shows a small army of warriors practicing martial arts in a Chinese open-air kwoon under the watchful eye of Mong Zhu.
 He declares his plans to discover the secrets of Wu-Tang from Master Xin, who he has discovered to be hiding out on Staten Island in New York, which will presumably give him the power to take over the world.
 Soon after this, Master Xin is captured by Mong Zhu's goons and the Wu-Tang Clan vow to track Zhu down and rescue their master.

 The clan fight their way through Mong Zhu's various minions in an effort to rescue their master, leading them through Staten Island, mainland New York and finally China.
 During a torture session, Mong Zhu discovers the secrets of Wu-Tang are tattooed on Xin's chest.
 Mong Zhu cuts the skin with the tattoo from Xin's chest, killing Xin in the process and giving Zhu access to the secrets of the Wu-Tang.

 When the clan arrive, they take down Mong Zhu and the last of his henchmen.
 Mong Zhu activates a gas bomb in a last-ditch attempt to take the clan with him.
 Realizing that his talisman is the same as the bomb Mong Zhu just used, RZA activates his own gas bomb and shoves it in Mong Zhu's mouth.
 While the rest of the clan open the portcullis blocking their escape, RZA grabs a lamp from the ceiling of the dojo.
 The clan escape outside, whereupon an explosion destroys the entire building.
 The game ends with Master Xin's spirit watching down over the clan and smiling.

 Gameplay

-The game runs off the Thrill Kill engine.
 It is a tournament-style fighting game with matches ranging between two and four fighters at once, with either every fighter for themselves or in 2-on-2 or 1-on-3 team matches (in the single-player game modes the player is regularly faced with multiple opponents and outnumbered in matches).
 Stylized versions of all nine members of the real-life Wu-Tang Clan appear as characters in the game, with a number of fictional fighters included in the character roster ranging from human martial artists to powerful godlike beings with magical powers (which typically serve as the game's "bosses").